Accessibility statement for NHSX

 Some of our content is technical, and we use technical terms where there is no easier wording we could use without changing what the text means.

 AbilityNet has advice on making your device easier to use if you have a disability.

 We know some parts of this website are not fully accessible:

-- Content blocks containing videos do not have descriptive, meaningful titles
+- Some content blocks containing videos do not have descriptive, meaningful titles.